GeorgeBailey1989/Gaia/README.md

 # Gaia
-Gaia is a game being developed by George Bailey []requires SFML multimedia library 2.4.1 installed and linked to project
+Gaia is a game being developed by George Bailey.

+#requires SFML multimedia library 2.4.1 installed and linked to project in order to compile